k49jiang/k49jiang/README.md

 ### Hi there 👋
+My name is Sunny and I am an undergraduate student at the University of Waterlo majored in Chemical Engineering o.
 <!--
 **k49jiang/k49jiang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.